DatSciR/intro_prog_fun/transmitting_science/intro_prog_fun.md

 ```

        user  system elapsed
-          0       0       0
+       0.01    0.00    0.00

-2. Sequence: here we determine what we want to iterate on.
+2. Sequence: here we determine what we want to iterate over.
 Each
-    execution of the *for loop* will assign a different value of
+    iteration of the *for loop* will assign a different value of
     `seq_along(y)` to *i*.

 3. Body: Here we determine what we want each iteration to do.
 The